 IELTS Writing TASK 1 = 3 Band & IELTS Writing TASK 2 = 6 Band

 Most students make the mistake of focusing more on TASK 2 and almost forgetting to prepare Task 1.
-The Task, although, carries less band, but it’s equally or probably more important to get a minimum band 6 for Academic test takers and 7 for GT test takers.
+Although the Task carries less band, getting a minimum band of 6 for Academic test takers and 7 for GT test takers is equally or probably more important.

 Below are the 4 parameters for Task 1 and Task 2 that the examiner uses to evaluate your writing score.